 “In the next five years, we’ll generate more data as humankind than we generated in the previous 5,000 years,” said Eron Kelly, general manager of product marketing for Microsoft SQL Server.

 “It’s an inevitable reality of our new world that more and more data is being generated,” Kelly said.
-“Those able to derive insights from that data will make better decisions and will be more efficient, and they’ll move whatever agenda it is that they have forwards much faster than those that don’t.”
+“Those able to derive insights from that data will make better decisions and will be more efficient, and they’ll move whatever agenda it is that they have forward much faster than those that don’t.”

 Data, Data Everywhere